-Foley & Lardner has again achieved a 100 percent ranking on the Human Rights Campaign Foundation’s 2019 Corporate Equality Index, a national benchmarking report on corporate policies and practices related to lesbian, gay, bisexual, transgender and queer workplace equality.
+Foley & Lardner has again achieved a 100 percent ranking on the Human Rights Campaign Foundation’s 2020 Corporate Equality Index, the nation’s premier benchmarking survey and report measuring corporate policies and practices related to lesbian, gay, bisexual, transgender and queer workplace equality.

-The 2019 CEI rated nearly 1000 businesses across the country including Fortune magazine’s 500 largest publicly traded businesses, American Lawyer’s top 200-revenue grossing law firms and hundreds of publicly and privately held mid- to large-sized businesses.
-Businesses were evaluated on LGBTQ-related policies and practices including non-discrimination workplace protections, domestic partner benefits, transgender-inclusive health care benefits, competency programs and public engagement with the LGBTQ community.
+The 2020 CEI rated over 1000 businesses across the country including Fortune magazine’s 500 largest publicly traded businesses, American Lawyer’s top 200-revenue grossing law firms and hundreds of publicly and privately held mid- to large-sized businesses.
 Foley’s satisfaction of all CEI criteria resulted in a 100 percent ranking and designation as a Best Place to Work for LGBTQ Equality.
-For more information on the 2019 Corporate Equality Index, or to download a copy of the full report, visit the Corporate Equality Index website.
+For more information on the 2020 Corporate Equality Index, or to download a copy of the full report, visit the 2020 Corporate Equality Index.